 President Mooney holds her Ph.D. in Social Psychology from the University of New Hampshire, and received her Bachelor of Arts in Psychology and English, from Franklin Pierce College, magna cum laude.

 Visionary leadership for the Monadnock region and beyond

 President Mooney embraces the ideal of an education that builds “civic professionalism” through the intersection of formal knowledge, practical skills and commitment to the common good.
 Through classroom learning, work experience and mentoring, students gain a sense of individual identity and community connection.

-businesses, municipalities, nonprofits and healthcare facilities, she seeks out two-way
+nonprofits and healthcare facilities, she seeks out two-way partnerships that provide

-partnerships that provide internship and career opportunities for students, and professional
+internship and career opportunities for students, and professional skill development

 With strong support for the growing Franklin Pierce programs outside New Hampshire in Arizona, President Mooney is open to innovative models of growth and delivery of higher education that will position students for success wherever their paths lead them as alumni.

 Under President Mooney’s leadership, Franklin Pierce University is positioned for the long term through clear strategic objectives and financial strength.
 Fiscal improvements include over $1 million in grant funding in 2017-18, a sustained multi-million dollar operating surplus, and a 50% increase in the endowment over two years.
 In 2018, Franklin Pierce University and President Mooney were named to the short list of Top Women-led Businesses and Nonprofits in NH by Business NH Magazine.